gettruss/Truss-Desktop-App-Test/README.md

 # Truss-Desktop-App-Test

-- Test Repo for the auto update
+- Test Repo for the newer version of the Truss Desktop APP